 For her parents, it has been important to stimulate her in an active standing position with weight bearing and in a walking pattern.
-The aim has been for Ada to build up her body’s strength and stability, something that will give her the opportunity for increased activity and social interaction.
+The aim has been to build up Ada’s body strength and stability, something that will give her the opportunity for increased activity and social interaction.

-“The staff at the day nursery are good at integrating her training in Innowalk with activities with other children.
-Ada likes standing in Innowalk.”
+The staff at the day nursery are excellent at combining her training in the Innowalk with activities with other children.
+Ada loves standing in the Innowalk.

 – Ada's mum

-• Increased stability and strength
+- Increased stability and strength

-• Better joint mobility in ankles and knee tendons
+- Better joint mobility in ankles and knee tendons

-• Improvements in gross motor skills
+- Improvements in gross motor skills